English: K-ON! Season 2

 Clearly, this is not a complex story.

 This will not challenge your beliefs or ideals, nor give you something to analyze and mull over.
 It's first and foremost a character-based slice of life revolving around five young girls and their daily lives within their highschool music club.
-Though reluctant fans and critics of the genre may find themselves irritated by the idealized and cute nature of the series, there is much more value to be found than a cursory glance at the artwork or synopsis might suggest, leading K-ON to be an anime recommendable to all groups of people of varying tastes and preferences.
+Though reluctant fans and critics of the genre may find themselves irritated by the idealized and cute nature of the series, there is much more value to be found than a cursory glance at the artwork or synopsis might suggest.
+K-ON is an anime which all groups of people can enjoy- provided that the notion of 'cute girls drinking tea' doesn't make you want to go outside and blow stuff up.

 While comedy plays the most extensive role in the entertainment of this series, a good portion of the fun comes from the characters and their basic interaction with each other.
 There's a very interesting dynamic between the main cast and they contrast and play off each other in both comedic and dramatic scenes.
 The most noteworthy example of this is the relationship between Yui and Azusa: a lazy, ditzy girl alongside her extremely hardworking and strict junior.
 While there isn't anything especially unique or complex to be found at first, it's a relationship that eventually develops into one that feels genuinely endearing.
 There are no melodramatic arguments between the two, nor is there only a single moment where their feelings come to light.

 Surprisingly, the resulting character development does not subvert this dynamic but instead expands upon it.
 Azusa still finds herself feeling out-of-place and anxious in regards to the silly behavior of her seniors, while Yui also struggles to take her musicianship more seriously and come across as a figure that Azusa can rely on.
 A heavy contrast between the two exists as a result, which allows them to gain insight and grow from each other in a way that feels meaningful, while still retaining the inherent nature of their personalities.
-It's a dynamic that the series focuses on and highlights, and thankfully this aspect is treated with the utmost care, ensuring that the viewer will empathize with their situation and feel something of significance as the series progresses.
+It's a dynamic that the series focuses on and highlights, and thankfully this aspect is treated with the care that it truly deserves.

 Of course, K-ON focuses heavily on the other members of the club as well – five girls of very different lifestyles and backgrounds coming together and becoming close and inseparable friends.
 Unlike many slice of life series, this isn't an immediate growth between the cast (sans the long friendship between Ritsu and Mio), but rather a gradual one that builds from each episode.
 Rather than focus on one specific character each episode, the series is often focused more on their time together as a group.
 The girls all feel like human beings with personality and purpose, rather than the faceless archetypes that have become a staple of many anime titles.
 As a result, it becomes very easy to grow attached to the characters and feel like you're along with them for the ride, rather than simply being a mere spectator.